phrounz/go-parano/README.md

 # go-parano
-Experimental Go static analysis and robustness checker - WARNING still in development and messy.
+Experimental Go static analysis / robustness checker tool.

+It scans specific keywords in comments and alerts if something is not in agreement with them.

+WARNING still in development.

 **Feature: private to file**